 I found that it’s much easier to speak French in France than at home in England because you are surrounded by the signage and sounds.
 You don’t have to commit to all or nothing, just speak the French you know and the English you know all in the same flow.
 I used to think it was magical and harder for people to flip between languages — but now I know it’s much easier than trying to stick to one, and quite a normal part of progressing.

 People will hear your accent and reply in English to practice their own, at which point it is easy to think you haven’t been understood and revert to English too — but they are doing the same, practising the English they know and will use French when they don’t.
 So, don’t be afraid to carry on with the French you know, supplemented with the English for when you don’t.
-It really doesn't matter what percentage of each you use, it's a journey everyone that tries to speak more than one language knows you have to take.
+It really doesn’t matter what percentage of each you use, it’s a journey everyone who tries to speak more than one language knows you have to take.

 It is more important to keep the conversation flowing with what you know — which will grow.
 Instead of thinking all or nothing, think seasoning and colouring your conversation with your new cultural interest.
-What you will find is that this effort and your accent is actually quite charming, people want you to keep trying, and it starts to feel good to use a little more as you discover new words & phrases — soon you'll forget what language you are speaking as you think more about the conversation itself.
-You'll know you're getting somewhere as you'll start thinking in that language too.
+What you will find is that this effort and your accent is actually quite charming, people want you to keep trying, and it starts to feel good to use a little more as you discover new words & phrases — soon you’ll forget what language you are speaking as you think more about the conversation itself.
+You’ll know you’re getting somewhere as you’ll start thinking in that language, too.